andrsmllr/github2gitea-mirror/README.md

 Usage: ./github2gitea-mirror
    -m, --mode {org,star,repo,user}     Mode to use; either mirror an organization or mirror all starred repositories.
-   -o, --org $organization             GitHub organization to mirror and/or the target organization in Gitea.
+   -o, --github-org $organization      GitHub organization to mirror and/or the target organization in Gitea.
-   -u, --user $github_user             GitHub user to gather the starred repositories from.
+   -u, --github-user $github_user      GitHub user to gather the starred repositories from.
+   -U, --gitea-user $gitea_user        Gitea user or organization who will own the mirror repo.
    -v, --visibility {public,private}   Visibility for the created Gitea organization.
    -r, --repo $repo_url                GitHub URL of a single repo to create a mirror for.
 ```